malisper/Clamp/README.txt

 Common Lisp with Arc Macros and Procedures

-Arc is a language which has many features that make it enjoyable to program in.
-At the same time it lacks some of the most basic fundamentals of a programming language.
+Arc is an amazing programming language because of its brevity and succinctness, but at the same time, it lacks some of the most basic features of a programming language.
 It has neither a debugger nor a module system.
-Clamp is an attempt to bring Common Lisp, which has many features that Arc lacks (debugger, packages, restarts, etc), up to arc's level in succintness and brevity.

-Right now Clamp is in its own package which exports not only the symbols needed for Clamp, but almost all of the symbols originally exported by the Common-Lisp package as well.
-There are two reasons for exporting the Common-Lisp symbols.
-First of all it allows for symbols that are already used in Common-Lisp to be shadowed and replaced with an Arc version (ie let).
-Secondly it makes using the Clamp package much easier.
-Instead of needing to use both Common-Lisp and Clamp and handle the conflicting symbol names, one only needs to import Clamp.

-So far a lot of the basic utilities from Arc have been implemented.
-The [...] syntax for literal functions has been implemented as a reader macro.
-Many of the original Common Lisp symbols (if, let, case, etc) have been shadowed and replaced.
-The file package.lisp contains the details for which symbols have been shadowed.
-To see what has been implemented so far look at package.lisp and see which symbols are exported.
+Common Lisp on the other hand has many of the fundamentals that Arc lacks and much more (restarts, reader macros, etc), but lacks the conciseness of Arc.
+Clamp is an attempt to bring the powerful, but verbose, language of Common Lisp up to the terseness of Arc.

+There are currently two parts to Clamp.
+There is the core of Clamp, which implements the utilities of Arc that are easily converted from Arc to Common Lisp.
+The other part is the 'experimental' part.
+It contains features of Arc that are not so easy to copy (ssyntax, argument destructuring, etc).

+The package :clamp (which is provided through the system :clamp) exports not only the symbols that are new in Clamp, but also exports most of the symbols from the :cl package.
+This is done so that it is possible to shadow Common Lisp operators which do different things than the Arc operators of the same names.
+By using Clamp in a package, you are automatically using most of the symbols exported by :cl (some, such as rplaca, have not been exported because use of them is generally considered bad style).

+The package :clamp-experimental (provided by the system :clamp-experimental) works a little differently.
+It only exports the new symbols it defines.
+In order to use both :clamp and :clamp-experimental, you will have to use both and then handle the conflicts.

-A lot of code has been taken from both the original arc and anarki.
+A lot of code has been taken from both the original Arc and Anarki.

-If you need help loading the asdf package, read this: http://common-lisp.net/project/asdf/asdf/Quick-start-summary.html#Quick-start-summary
+If you need help loading the ASDF system, read this: http://common-lisp.net/project/asdf/asdf/Quick-start-summary.html#Quick-start-summary

-TODO:
-Write the rest of the utilities from arc.
-Add utilities from On Lisp.
-Move some more code around and clean up.
-Add type declarations to speed up code.